Skip to main content

 Please ensure that your Azure environment has permission to perform the following steps

-Under Supported account types, leave the first option selected - Accounts in this organizational directory only (application name only - Single-tenant)
+6. Under the Supported account types section, select Accounts in this organizational directory only (application name only - Single-tenant).

 Creating the Application Secret